mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       a) originality

-      b) potential re-use of an entity across multiple project (smart contract patterns, entities, protocols, shared data, and other artefacts) - as well as actual reuse and sharing of Resuble Entities by other project submissions
+      b) potential re-use of an entity across multiple project (smart contract patterns, entities, protocols, shared data, and other artefacts) - including actual reuse and sharing of Resuble Entities by other project submissions

       c) quality of the entity's code, documentation, and videos